FXIhub/hummingbird/docs/configuration.rst

 ``exp=XCS/xcstut13:run=15``, or a shared memory string like ``shmem=0_21_psana_AMO.0:stop=no``.

-The behaviour of certain analysis algorithms may also depend on ``state`` variable.
-Please see the documentation of individual algorithms for details.

 In the third and final section of the configuration file the algorithms that are run on each of the events are defined: